+The November 2021 Updates added a Crit to the trigger for the Flurry, which makes it less certain you’ll get it but when you do, oh boy.
 This all multiplies up to a wonderful storm of nonsense: hit them, hurt them, push them.
 Bank your Power and get a flurry, then do it all again: hit them, hurt them, push them.
 Bank your Power again and that’s all from one activation.
 You are only halfway through your turn and you should already have your opponent panicking about where you’ll go next.

 Speaking of which, don’t forget the Royal Decree Slingshot.
 Do it once and place a friendly character in front of you; do it again and put Medusa back in front of them.
 Zip up the table, just like that!
-Grade: A
+Grade: B+

-Crystal on the other hand is something of a curate’s egg.
+Crystal is something of a curate’s egg.